Teaching your tiny toddler complex mathematical concepts often seems impossible to most parents.

 One such Montessori Mathematics Material is the Montessori Number Rods which provide children with appropriate sensorial stimuli.

-Montessori Number Rods are amongst the most common mathematical material as well as the Montessori Sensorial curriculum.
+Montessori Number Rods are among the most common mathematical material as well as the Montessori Sensorial curriculum.

 In order to appropriately facilitate activities involving Montessori Numbers Rods parents and educators must have an intimate knowledge of the material.